tyazx/tyazx/README.md

 <h3 align="center">Quote of The Day</h3>
 <p align="center">
 <blockquote>
-<i>"Curiosity is the most powerful thing you own.
-Imagination is a force that can actually manifest a reality."</i>
+<i>"My favorite things in life don't cost any money.
+It's really clear that the most precious resource we all have is time."</i>
 <br>
-<b>- James Cameron</b>
+<b>- Steve Jobs</b>
 </blockquote>
 </p>